TaylanAcer/Besinova/README.md

 Besinova is a Flutter-based mobile application that helps users plan healthier and more budget-friendly grocery shopping by optimizing nutritional and financial goals.

+## ⚠️ Security Notice

+This project has been cleaned of exposed API keys and sensitive data.
+Please read the [SECURITY.md](SECURITY.md) file for important security guidelines before setting up the project.

 🌍 Overview

 English: